 In connection with this offering, we will enter into an employment agreement with Richard D. Nanula, our Executive Chair.
 Mr. Nanula, which we refer to as the Nanula Employment Agreement, that will be effective upon closing of this offering.
 Under the Nanula Employment Agreement, Mr. Nanula will continue to serve as our Executive Chair.
 As Executive Chair, Mr. Nanula will receive an initial annual base salary of \$100,000, and he is eligible to receive an annual performance cash bonus of up to 100% of his base salary, as determined by our board of directors in its discretion, based upon achievement of performance goals to be established by the compensation committee of our board of directors, his overall personal performance and such other factors as may be determined in the sole discretion of our board of directors.
-Additionally, the Board will grant to Mr. Nanula under the 2021 Plan, effective upon the closing of this offering, a stock option to purchase 668,836 common shares.
+Additionally, the Board will grant to Mr. Nanula under the 2021 Plan, which became effective upon the effectiveness of the registration statement of which this prospectus is a part, a stock option to purchase 668,836 common shares.
 The exercise price of this stock option will be the closing price of our common shares on the closing date of this offering.
 This stock option will vest as to 25% of the underlying common shares on the grant date, and the balance of this stock option will vest and become exercisable with respect to 13,934 common shares in 36 equal monthly installments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to Mr. Nanula's continued employment with us through each vesting date.